 A bunionectomy is a surgical procedure that removes a bunion, also known as hallux valgus, by moving the toes back into their correct position.
-Bunion removal surgery balances the muscles around the toe joint to make sure that the bunion does not grow back.
+Bunion removal surgery balances the muscles around the toe joint to make sure that it does not grow back.

 At MedStar Orthopaedic Institute, a bunionectomy is usually recommended if you:

-- Have experienced difficulty walking or standing as the result of a bunion
+- Have experienced difficulty walking or standing as a result of a bunion

-The surgical procedure required to remove a bunion is commonly known as a bunionectomy and is performed through a small incision on the side of the foot directly over the deformed area.
+The surgical procedure is performed through a small incision on the side of the foot directly over the deformed area.
 Once the skin is opened, the bunion is removed using special surgical tools.
 Your surgeon may also utilize one or more of the following techniques to realign your toe and prevent the return of your bunion.

 When realignment is needed, our surgeons may perform an osteotomy.
 During this surgery, the bone is cut and repositioned using two different techniques:

 - Distal osteotomy is performed by cutting and moving the bone sideways, usually requiring one or two small incisions in the foot.
 Metal pins are used to hold the bone in place and are removed six weeks following surgery.